 SAIMDANG, LIGHT’S DIARY

 Saimdang, Light’s Diary was actually Yang Se Jong’s first drama before he debuted with Romantic Doctor Teacher Kim, and marks the first drama he plays more than one role.
-Perhaps the PD saw potential in him already, or it’s because his agency negotiate a package deal that in order to for Lee Young Ae to appear in this drama, they must give Se Jong a meatier role(s).
-No matter which is the real reason, Saimdang kick-started his acting career.
+Perhaps the PD saw potential in him, or because his agency negotiated a package deal that in order for Lee Young Ae to appear in this drama, they must give Se Jong a meatier role(s).
+No matter which the real reason is, Saimdang kick-started his acting career.
 His performance in here does seem a bit more raw and immature, which actually highlighted how much he has improved in Romantic Doctor and Duel in a short span of 1 year’s time.

-In this introductory post, I decided to post his works by the order that he first did them rather than the order it was aired so that his progress and improvement can be seen in a more chronological manner.
+In this introductory post, I decided to post his works by the order that he filmed them rather than the order it was aired so that his progress and improvement can be seen in a more chronological manner.

 Heartbroken Lee Gyeom – Episode 4

 My favourite scene was when young Lee Gyeom confronted Saimdang.
-It was a heartbreaking scene, since they promised each other for marriage, but she ended up marrying someone else.
+It was a heartbreaking scene, since they promised each other for marriage, but she ended up marrying someone else to protect him.
 The emotions were just right and those tears he shed really had me swooning and impressed.

 ROMANTIC DOCTOR, TEACHER KIM

 Yang Se Jong grabbed my attention immediately in his debut drama, Romantic Doctors, Teacher Kim.
-I watched this drama because of Seo Hyun Jin and that it’s a promising medical drama.
-Little did I know, I would find other gems in it, including Kim Min Jae.
+I watched this drama because Seo Hyun Jin was so impressive in OH Hae Young Again, and it appears to be a promising medical drama.
+Little did I know, I would find other precious gems in it.
 Yang Se Jong played a general surgeon, Do In Beom—a misfit in Doldam hospital.
-He is the son of the show’s villain; so naturally, he faces difficulty finding a sense of belonging in Doldam.
-He is pressured to prove his achievement is not due to his father.
+He is the son of the show’s villain; so naturally, he faces difficulty finding a sense of belonging in Doldam and being under pressure to prove his achievement is not due to his father.
 Life isn’t all roses at home too, as his strict and hard-to-please father wants him to prove himself useful and worthy by placing him in Doldam.
 This also resulted in his constant rivalry against Yoo Yoon Seok‘s character.
 He is often seen as cold and distant, as well as nitpicky.
 In context, it doesn’t seem like he is a likeable character, but In Beom has this vulnerable and charming side that I find irresistible, and there are several scenes that really captivate and made a strong impression.